 Slow Business Processing

 Sometimes we need to handle slow business processes.
-To avoid slow business processes affecting other request handling in webman, different processing methods can be used for these businesses depending on the situation.
+To prevent slow business from affecting the processing of other requests in Webman, different handling solutions can be used depending on the situation.

 Advantages

-Can handle a sudden surge of business processing requests
+Can handle a sudden influx of business processing requests.

 Disadvantages

-Cannot directly return the results to the client.
-If pushing the results is needed, it needs to be coordinated with other services, such as using webman/push to push the processing results.
+Cannot directly return results to the client.
+If results need to be pushed, it requires other services, such as using webman/push to push processing results.

 Advantages